Rokoko/rokoko-studio-live-maya/README.md

 After starting the receiver, select the object in maya viewport that you want to associate with studio object.
-Right click on studio object in tree view and select `"Map to selected objects"` entry.
+Right click on studio object in tree view and select `Map to selected objects` entry.
 ![mapProp](images/mapProp.gif)

 ### Stop streaming (Unmap objects)